Beechwood High School

 The district (of which Beechwood HS is the sole comprehensive high school) includes the majority of Fort Mitchell, a portion of Fort Wright, and a portion of Lakeside Park.

 General information

 Beechwood High School, founded 1860, is operated by an "independent" school district, which in Kentucky refers to a district that is independent of a county.
 Most school districts in the state coincide exactly with county boundaries.
-The Beechwood district is run by superintendent Dr. Mike Stacy.
+The Beechwood district is run by superintendent Justin Kaiser.
 Beechwood High School is consistently one of the highest-rated schools in Kentucky.
 This school is a relatively small with roughly 115 students in each graduating class.
 The school's mascot is the Tiger.
 Although the high school is listed as 7th-12th grade, an elementary (grades K-6) also exists in a connected building.
 These two schools make up the Beechwood Independent School District.

 Awards and recognition

 They have been ranked one of the best high schools in the nation by U.S. News & World Report in 2008.